-The SENCo takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
-The SENCo provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for children with special educational needs.
+The SENDCo takes day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
+The SENDCo provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for children with Special Educational Needs.

-Through analysis and assessment of children's needs, and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENCo develops effective ways of overcoming barriers to learning and sustaining effective teaching.
+Through analysis and assessment of children's needs, and by monitoring the quality of teaching and standards of pupils' achievements and setting targets, the SENDCo develops effective ways of overcoming barriers to learning and sustaining effective teaching.

-The SENCo liaises and collaborates with class teachers so that learning for all children is given equal priority.
+The SENDCo liaises and collaborates with class teachers so that learning for all children is given equal priority.

-The principle responsibilities for the SENCo include:
+The principle responsibilities for the SENDCo include:

-- Overseeing the day-to-day operation of the SEND policy - Co-ordinating provision for SEND pupils and reporting on progress - Advising on the graduated approach to providing SEN support Assess, Plan, Do, Review - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Monitoring relevant SEN CPD for all staff - Managing the Inclusion team - Overseeing the records of all children with special educational needs and ensuring they are up to date - Liaising with parents/carers of children with special educational needs - Contributing to the in-service training of staff - Being a point of contact with external agencies, especially the local authority and its support services - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - Monitoring the impact of interventions provided for pupils with SEND - To lead on the development of high quality SEND provision as an integral part of the school improvement plan - Working with staff and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+- overseeing the day-to-day operation of the SEND policy - co-ordinating provision for SEND pupils and reporting on progress - advising on the graduated approach to providing SEND support Assess, Plan, Do, Review - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - monitoring relevant SEND CPD for all staff - overseeing the records of all children with special educational needs and ensuring they are up to date - liaising with parents/carers of children with special educational needs - contributing to the in-service training of staff - being a point of contact with external agencies, especially the local authority and its support services - liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - monitoring the impact of interventions provided for pupils with SEND - to lead on the development of high quality SEND provision as an integral part of the school improvement plan - working with the Headteacher and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements